Monreale - An art historical treasure of the first order

 Monreale is a small town set in a rather striking hilltop location just inland from Palermo.
-It is famous for its cathedral, which I would call - without any hesitation - one of the most stunning medieval monuments it has been my privilege to see.
-My state of mind on entering it and throughout my whole visit is perhaps best described by a term I learnt during my student days in Dublin: gobsmacked.
+It is famous for its cathedral, one of the most stunning medieval monuments.
+Our guests have described being 'gobsmacked' upon entering.

 The cathedral, properly named Santa Maria La Nuova, was constructed from 1172 to 1176 on the orders of King William II of Sicily (later called "William the Good", in contrast to his father, "William the Bad"), whose Norman ancestors had conquered the island from the Arabs a century earlier.
 Its interior decoration ought to have been completed by the time of his death in 1189.